-currently the interwebs' best repository of Viscount wisdom is a single thread on the cycle touring club forum, based in the UK.
+currently the interwebs' best repository of Viscount wisdom is a single thread on

 the thread itself is the longest on the forum and at (currently) 24 pages,